aditya161216/DJ-Emotion-Recognition-App/README.md

 3. Emotion data is stored and visualized on a graph.
 4. DJs can review which songs engaged the crowd best.

-## Setup (Coming Soon)
+## Setup

-🚧 Currently in beta.
-App is deployed and undergoing testing ahead of a public App Store release.
+App is deployed to the App Store - click link in description to download.

 ## Screenshots